turingschool/backend-curriculum-site/module1/lessons/debugging_techniques.md

 `syntax error, unexpected end-of-input, expecting keyword_end` - You are missing an `end`.
 Indenting your code properly will make it MUCH easier to hunt down the missing end.

+`syntax error, unexpected end-of-input, expecting keyword_end` - You have an extra `end` or an `end` in the wrong place.
+Indenting your code properly will make it MUCH easier to hunt down the offensive end.

 `require': cannot load such file -- file_name (LoadError)` - Ruby cannot load the file `file_name`.
 Make sure `file_name` is spelled correctly, the path is written correctly i.e. `./lib/file_name`, and that you are running from the root directory of your project.

 ## Verifying Your Assumptions